braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/creating_an_email_campaign.md

 You can also set the campaign's duration, specify [Quiet Hours]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/time_based_campaign/#quiet-hours), and set [frequency capping]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting/#frequency-capping) rules.

-#### Choose a target segment
+#### Choose users to target

-Next, you need to choose the target segment from the dropdown menu.
+Next, you need to [target users]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/targeting_users/) by choosing segments or filters to narrow down your audience.
 You'll automatically be given a snapshot of what that segment population looks like right now, including how many users within that segment are reachable via email.
 Keep in mind that exact segment membership is always calculated just before the message is sent.

 You can also choose to only send your campaign to users who have a specific [subscription status]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions/), such as those who are subscribed and opted in to email.